2023 annual Award of Excellence in Nursing: call for nominations

 The award is open to all registered nurses, nurse practitioners and registered or licensed practical nurses who:

-- have worked a minimum of 2 years in a First Nations or Inuit community
+- Have worked a minimum of 2 years in a First Nations or Inuit community; and

 - excellence in people skills

-- dedication to leadership, learning, professional development and cultural competency
+- dedication to leadership, learning, and professional development

-The members of the Nursing Award Selection Committee will base their evaluation on specific criteria within anonymized nomination packages.
+The members of the Nursing Award Advisory/Selection Committee will base their evaluations on specific criteria within anonymized nomination packages.
 Please review the criteria below and within your nomination assessment form, describe specific examples of how the nominee fulfills them.

-The selection committee will evaluate the nominees based on the following mandatory criteria.
+The selection committee will evaluate the candidates based on the following mandatory criteria and optional documents.
 Please complete the form accordingly.

 - delivers nursing care with integrity and compassion